turingschool-examples/javascript-foundations/mythical-creatures/README.md

 ### Extra Challenges

-#### The Dreaded `if` Statement

-Can you complete implementations of each of the creatures without using `if` statements?
-Think about how removing them affects your code.

 #### Imagine Two Creatures

 Can you add two new creatures to the repository?
 How about a Hydra?
 Add unit